inside

 • Only a small amount of maintenance is required.

-Heat source of water/water heat pump: A water/water heat pump extracts energy from the groundwater which has a temperature of between 10 and 15 degrees Celsius.
+Water/water heat pump as a heat source: A water/water heat pump uses heat from groundwater as a source of energy.
+The temperature of the groundwater is between 10 and 15 degrees.
 This requires two wells that transport the water to the top and later release it back into the depths.
 A pump delivers groundwater from a suction well to the heat pump.
 Afterwards, the water is returned via an absorption well.

 • Water/water heat pumps have the highest efficiency of all heat pumps.